GTSinger/GTSinger/README.md

 ## Style Transfer

 The code for our benchmarks for [Style Transfer](./Style%20Transfer/readme.md).
+You can use GTSinger to train [StyleSinger](https://github.com/AaronZ345/StyleSinger) and [TCSinger](https://github.com/AaronZ345/TCSinger)!

 ## Speech-to-Singing Conversion

 The code for our benchmarks for [Speech-to-Singing-Conversion](./STS%20Conversion/readme.md).
+You can use GTSinger to train [AlignSTS](https://github.com/RickyL-2000/AlignSTS)!

 ## Citations ##